Tire fee—Studded tire fee—Core deposits or credits.

-This section describes the tire fee imposed under RCW 70.95.510
+This rule describes the tire fee imposed under RCW 70.95.510

-and the business and occupation (B&O), sales, and use tax consequences related to battery core charges and core deposits or credits, including the exemptions described in RCW 82.08.036
+for collection beginning July 1, 2016.
+See chapter 44, Laws of 2015 (2ESSB 5987).
+This rule also describes how business and occupation (B&O), sales, and use taxes apply to tire fees, battery core charges and core deposits or credits, including the exemptions described in RCW 82.08.036

 (2) Tire fee.